PMU Overlay Config Object

 IPI mask = PM_CONFIG_IPI_PSU_CORTEXA53_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_1_MASK,

-• User needs to modify the device’s/slave’s Node-Id value as per requirement.
+• Modify the device’s/slave’s Node-Id value as per your requirements.

-• Add permission details for the loading of next overlay config object.
+• Add permission details for the loading of the next overlay config object.

-• User needs to provide IPI Mask for masters with ORed as per requirement.
+• Provide the IPI Mask for masters with ORed as per your requirements.

-3. Generate the binary file from C-code file using command given in “Command to create binary file from c file” section.
+3. Generate the binary file from the C-code file using the command given in the “Command to Create Binary File from the C File” section.

 Example

-• Example: Only single device/slave is present in overlay config object.
+• Example: Only a single device/slave is present in the overlay config object.

 /* SLAVE SECTION */